nuhmanpk/hydrogram-bot/README.md

 # Hydrogram-bot
-This is a template for a [Hydrogram](https://hydrogram.org/) bot using the Pyrogram framework.
+This is a template for a [Hydrogram](https://hydrogram.org/) bot using the Hyrogram framework a Pyrogram Alternative.
 Follow the steps below to set up and run the bot.
+For better developer experience install [this](https://marketplace.visualstudio.com/items?itemName=nuhmanpk.pyrosnippets) code snippet extenstion.

 # Prerequisites
   - Python 3.8 or higher